leungwensen/zfinder/README.md

 name | description | supported
 -----|-------------|----------
-serve-index | automatically add a suffix to current url | yes
+serve-index  | automatically add a suffix to current url if that matches a file            | yes serve-static | urls that are not processed by other handlers will be pass to `node-static` | yes